criwe/Bookdatabase/README.md

 - Cons
   - the extension is designed for my requirements and some things might not be solved optimally
-  - I will maintain the extension for only ONE TYPO3 version (the one I use at the moment)
+  - I will maintain the extension for only ONE TYPO3 version (the one I use at the moment, maybe it still works with the version before)

 ## Installation